hotmeshio/pluck-typescript/README.md

 ## Design
 ### Connect
 Connect and expose target functions.
-Here the `greet` function is registerd as 'greeting'.
+Here the `greet` function is registered as 'greeting'.

 ```javascript
 import Redis from 'ioredis'; //OR `import * as Redis from 'redis';`